-As a volunteer advocacy group, the reach and impact which ICARS has achieved since its founding in May of 2018 is impressive.
+As a volunteer advocacy group, the reach and impact which ICARS has achieved since its founding in May of 2018 is poignant.
 The first such group to seek international legislative reform related to the human rights of school-aged children, ICARS has done something remarkable: facilitating and amplifying the voices of those directly impacted by the failures of existing laws related to the practices of restraint and seclusion.

 The reports in which the lived experience case studies have been featured are: